 Add a Backup Account

-To help co-working spaces, in September 2017 we've added an option to connect a second booking account via Settings > Google > Backup Account.
+To help co-working spaces, in September 2017 we've added an option to connect a second booking account via Manage > Integrations > Google > Backup Account.
 Once connected, it will automatically step in whenever the primary account reaches the rate limit and will revert back once the primary account.

 Both Google accounts should have identical access to calendars, otherwise you're likely to see permission errors whenever the backup account tries to manage events the original booking account made.